DagOffset/DagOffset/README.md

 * **Full Stack Orchestration:** Building scalable web environments where logic meets aesthetics.
 * **Security Research:** Exploring the distance between a functional system and a critical vulnerability.
-* **Embedded Defiance:** Occasional forays into C and assembly to remind machinery who is in charge.

 ### 🛠️ The Toolkit